wp-plugins/buckets/readme.txt

 You can even create a fully modular site using sidebar areas and just throwing buckets in everywhere!

-This plugin is made for developers who like to make their client's lives easier (and their own).
+This plugin is made for developers who like to make their client's lives easier (and in turn, their own).

 Documentation is available on google docs: https://docs.google.com/document/d/1fDhqmtKWTy-0oxTP8GUg7wdhv-VULNoBFkJbLvKNdzo/edit?usp=sharing

-Video docs coming soon!
+Please feel free to let me know if you have any questions or feedback!

 == Installation ==